 And so he drew.
 The symbol looked like two Vs, one within the other, pointing down toward a small circle with two parentheses facing away at the sides.

-Drawing the symbol reminded him of calligraphy class all those years ago, and Mrs. Begbie, who often said, “With yer arm, Dhane!
+Drawing the symbol reminded him of calligraphy class all those years ago and Mrs. Begbie, who often said, “With yer arm, Dhane!
 Draw from the arm, not yer wee wrist.
-Brilliant lines comes from brilliant minds—stop chicken scratching!”
+Brilliant lines come from brilliant minds—stop chicken scratching!”